mbrown1103-ME/vscode_intro/README.md

 By integrating Git directly into the development environment, VS Code makes version control more accessible and streamlined, allowing developers to focus more on coding and less on command-line operations.

+### Live Share: Real-Time Collaborative Coding in VS Code

+The Live Share extension for VS Code revolutionizes the way developers collaborate on code by allowing for real-time, interactive programming sessions across different machines and environments.
+This powerful tool supports a wide range of collaborative activities, from pair programming to large group code reviews, making remote collaboration seamless and efficient.

+#### Getting Started with Live Share

+1. **Install Live Share**: First, ensure you have the Live Share extension installed.
+You can find it by searching for "Live Share" in the Extensions view (`Ctrl+Shift+X` or `Cmd+Shift+X` on macOS) and clicking **Install**.

+2. **Start a Session**: Once installed, you can start a Live Share session by clicking on the Live Share icon in the status bar or by opening the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS) and selecting **Live Share: Start Collaboration Session**.

+3. **Invite Collaborators**: After starting a session, Live Share generates a unique link that you can share with your collaborators.
+They can join your session by clicking on the link, which will open the shared project in their own VS Code environment.

+#### Features of Live Share

+- **Real-Time Editing and Debugging**: Participants can edit and debug code together in real time, with changes reflected across all participants' screens instantly.
+- **Independent Navigation**: While you're collaboratively working on the same project, each participant can navigate the codebase independently, allowing for efficient multitasking.
+- **Integrated Chat and Audio Calls**: Communicate directly within the session through the integrated chat or start an audio call to discuss the code verbally, facilitating clear and immediate communication.
+- **Shared Terminals and Servers**: Share terminals and local servers with your collaborators, enabling them to run and test the code as if they were on the same machine.

+#### Best Practices for Using Live Share

+- **Code Together Efficiently**: Use Live Share for pair programming sessions, code reviews, or troubleshooting sessions to take advantage of multiple perspectives.
+- **Maintain Communication**: Leverage the chat and audio call features to keep communication open and clear among participants, ensuring everyone is aligned on the task at hand.
+- **Respect Privacy and Security**: Only share sessions with trusted collaborators and be mindful of sharing sensitive information during a Live Share session.

+Live Share in VS Code breaks down geographical barriers and brings developers together in a shared coding environment.
+Whether you're working on a project with a distributed team, helping a student understand a concept, or troubleshooting code with a colleague, Live Share makes collaborative coding more accessible and interactive than ever before.
+### Recommended Extensions for VS Code
+- HTML Boilerplate

+### Customization Tips

+VS Code offers extensive customization options to tailor your development environment to your needs.
+Here are some ways to customize your workspace:

+#### Customizing Settings

+- **User and Workspace Settings**: Access settings by going to `File > Preferences > Settings` or using `Ctrl+,` (`Cmd+,` on macOS).
+You can customize everything from the theme, font size, and keybindings to editor behavior and code formatting options.

+- **Themes**: Personalize your editor with themes by going to `File > Preferences > Color Theme`.
+VS Code offers a variety of built-in themes, and you can install more from the Extensions Marketplace.

+- **Keybindings**: Customize keybindings by opening `File > Preferences > Keyboard Shortcuts`.
+You can modify existing shortcuts and add new ones to fit your workflow.

+#### Extensions for Enhanced Functionality

+Enhance your development environment with extensions.
+Here are some recommended and essential extensions for various development needs:

+- **${chosenProgrammingLanguage}**: Provides rich support for the given language, including features like IntelliSense, linting, debugging, and more.
+- **Live Share**: Enables real-time collaborative editing and debugging with teammates.
+- **GitLens**: Supercharges the built-in Git capabilities, providing an enhanced visual representation of code authorship and history.
+- **Prettier**: A code formatter that supports multiple languages and integrates with VS Code, ensuring consistent code style.
+- **ESLint**: Integrates ESLint JavaScript into VS Code, helping to find and fix problems in your JavaScript code.
+- **Remote - SSH**: Open any folder on a remote machine using SSH and take advantage of VS Code's full feature set.
+- **HTML Boilerplate**: Create html boilerplate with ease.

+### Community and Resources

+The VS Code community is vibrant and supportive, offering a wealth of resources for learning and troubleshooting:

+#### Official Documentation

+- **[VS Code Docs](https://code.visualstudio.com/docs)**: The official documentation is a comprehensive resource covering everything from basic usage to advanced features (HIGHLY recommend looking at this).

+#### Tutorials and Guides

+- **[VS Code YouTube Channel](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA)**: Offers tutorials and updates on new features.
+- **[Codecademy](https://www.codecademy.com/)**: Provides courses that integrate with VS Code, offering hands-on learning.
+- **[FreeCodeCamp](https://www.freecodecamp.org/)**: A great source for tutorials that include working with VS Code for web development.